 This Goal and Instructional Analysis was the first step in determining the desired post-instruction behavior for learners.
-This instruction was focused on helping adult learners reach their weight loss goals through a 12-week diet and exercise plan.
+This instruction was focused on helping adult patients reach their weight loss goals through a 12-week diet and exercise plan as outlined by the American Heart Association.
 This exercise helped me to understand how to break down each step to define the scope of the instruction.
-As I moved through the different steps, I came to understand the importance of having a Goal and Instructional Analysis as the first step in the instructional design process.
+As I moved through the different steps, I came to understand the importance of having a goal and instructional analysis as the first step in the instructional design process.

 I created this analysis on March, 2017 for the EDUC 6406 Instructional Design course in the Educational Technology and Leadership master’s program at George Washington University.
 The grade I received was “A”.